 It’s also sometimes referred to as “an affair of the heart” You might think it’s harmless but it can actually damage your relationship.

 Emotional affairs often emerge from friendships or working relationships and progress towards greater levels of personal intimacy and attachment.
-What makes the emotional affair different from a regular, platonic friendship is that the emotional roles of the participants in an emotional affair can mimic those of an actual relationship.
+What makes an emotional affair different from a regular, platonic friendship is that the emotional roles of the participants in an emotional affair can mimic those of an actual relationship.

 This can include confiding personal information and turning to the other person during times of vulnerability or need.